boboldehampsink/import/README.md

  - Map CSV columns onto Fields
  - Append, replace or delete data
    - When replacing or deleting, you can build your own criteria for finding
- - Has a hook "registerFieldTypeOperations" to parse special FieldType inputs if you want.
+ - Has a hook "registerImportOperation" to parse special FieldType inputs if you want.
  - Uses the Task service to import while you work on.
  - Automatically detects CSV delimiters
  - Will connect Entries, Users and Assets by searching for them